 How to spot CWD

 In most cases of CWD there is a general change in behaviour and loss of weight over time, particularly in the later stages of the disease.
-Deer may show a number of different clinical signs.
+Deer may show a number of different clinical signs over several weeks.

 Changes in behaviour